dsnezhkov/zombieant/README.md

 EDRs might have a little trouble chasing after this.
 But wait, what is process id `56417` and how did this module get there?

+> For now just know that `56417` is the PID of *any* process your id can control.
+This is big as we will see later.
+Remember we said . linux parent child relationship is transitive and you could get access to parent and child resources interchangeably?
+WE shall dive deeper in the next section.

 ### Modular Malware Payload Warehouses: Remote module loads

-Ok, so we now have an uber loader that can load all kinds of modules, and we know how to drive memory-resident modules.
-As offensive operators we are lazy, and prefer to build even more modular malware.
-What if we have a store of modules/payloads _somewhere_ in memory we can consistently refer to as we operate.
-That store will have a protocol to load the remote or local malware modules in memory and we just need to reference them by file descriptors as our uber-preloader did.
+Ok, so we now have an uber loader that can load all kinds of modules, and we know how to chain memory-resident modules.
+We may prefer to build an even more modular malware delovery system, with even greater evasion capability.
+What if we have an out of target process store of modules/payloads.
+The payloads will be _somewhere_ in memory , and we would consistently refer to them as we operate?
+That store could have a protocol to load the remote or local malware modules in its memory and we would just need to reference them by file descriptors in our preloaders.

 Enter `Zombie Ant Framework Service`.
 It is an uber preloader assistant.

+Discussion: / Arch diagram of operation

  - Daemon.
 Backgrounds itself, mimics and decoys by specified process name.
  - Accepts commands over socket.
 Fetches remote payloads and stores them in memory.
  - Runs an in-memory list of available modules, opens payloads to all local preloaders.
 Provides "Preload-as-a-Service" capability.
 LOL
  - At the request of an operator de-stages malware modules.
- - Has JSON command interface to extend commands as you please.
+ - Has JSON command interface to extend commands as needed.

 Example of the no-dependency client to operate ZAFSrv, you can build your own.: